chrisbradleyy/LeDataSciFi.github.io/participation/participation.md

 3. Submit your repo URL to us: **%todo instructions**

     - Don’t worry, we won’t grade it until it’s finished.

+## Your repo should include:

+1. Live coding worksheet from "Jupyter Basics" lecture.
+Call this `02 jupyter basics`.
+2. More to come...

 ## Acknowledgments